In the world of digital imaging, there are two image formats that prevail above all else: JPEG (or JPG) and PNG.

 For this reason, JPEG is not suggested as an archival image format, because if you ever need to open it and make edits again, you incur a loss of quality.
 Nondestructive photo editors, like Adobe Lightroom, can help skirt around this issue provided you never delete your original files, as they only save edits as metadata rather than writing over the original image.

 JPEG should also be avoided with text-heavy images or illustrations with sharp lines, as defined lines tend to get blurred due to anti-aliasing.
+(Anti-aliasing is an intentional blurring designed to eliminate rough edges.)
 As you can see in the image below, a screenshot taken from our homepage, the text and white background show a lot of artifacts on the JPEG (right) compared to the PNG (left).

 That said, there are times when you need to turn formats like PDFs into JPEGs.
-In those instances, it is best to ensure your compression is low and you only export once before sharing it for minimum impact on quality.
+In those instances, it is best to ensure you export it at the highest quality settings to ensure all fo the text is sharp.

 JPEG supports both RGB and CMYK color spaces in 24-bit, but its CMYK offerings leave much to be desired.
 (Modern printers handle RGB files just fine, so this isn’t a huge issue.
 You should still stick with higher-quality formats for printing, however.)
 An 8-bit grayscale is also an option but the compression ratios are far less impressive with grayscale compared to color images.